Public-Health-Scotland/R-Resources/posit_team_contact_info.md

 ## Purpose

-This document aims to provide users of Posit Workbench with contact information for support with Posit Team applications.
+This document aims to provide users of Posit Team applications with contact information for seeking support.

 ## Requesting a change to your Posit Workbench Kubernetes Profile